-But in any case, despite that support, I worry about the unintended consequences of Recommendation 4 as worded.
-I don't know how much I should worry.
-I wish I did.
-But it does some unintended things.
-It creates a gap between the ACO and the MA payment rates because the MA payment rates are based on fee-for-service.
-If not everyone 1 2 is in the ACO, there's a gap between these things.
-And I 3 worry about what that gap might do.
-I worry it might weaken the fiscal impact of ACOs because now ACOs are rising a lot 4 faster, the 2011 price as opposed to the current law prices.
-5 And a lot, although not all, of those savings accrue to the 6 7 ACOs depending on exactly what model of the ACOs we have.
-And as was pointed out, we don't know for sure if the ACO 8 9 regs are under development.
-But I worry that if we're supporting ACOs because of their ability to control spending 10 and we put them on a faster trajectory of spending growth, 11 12 then our zeal to support the fiscally constraining system will be compromised by our desire them more, as our zeal to 13 support fiscally constraining MA plans was compromised by 14 15 our policies that paid them more.
-So I think we have to think about that.
-16 since I'm not necessarily a fan of the financing within Medicare anyway, I will still hitch on.

-I am worried more specifically that the recommendation as worded weakens the budgetary neutrality of our recommendations, but since I don't know the details of ACOs or how it's all going to play out, I'm not sure how the ACO Recommendation 4 influences the budget neutrality or the within-Medicare neutrality of our recommendations.
+- 1 payment rates are based on fee-for-service.
+If not everyone - 2 is in the ACO, there's a gap between these things.
+And I - 3 worry about what that gap might do.
+I worry it might weaken - 4 the fiscal impact of ACOs because now ACOs are rising a lot - 5 faster, the 2011 price as opposed to the current law prices. - 6 And a lot, although not all, of those savings accrue to the - 7 ACOs depending on exactly what model of the ACOs we have. - 8 And as was pointed out, we don't know for sure if the ACO - 9 regs are under development.
+But I worry that if we're - 10 supporting ACOs because of their ability to control spending - 11 and we put them on a faster trajectory of spending growth, - 12 then our zeal to support the fiscally constraining system - 13 will be compromised by our desire them more, as our zeal to - 14 support fiscally constraining MA plans was compromised by - 15 our policies that paid them more.
+So I think we have to - 16 think about that. - I am worried more specifically that the - 18 recommendation as worded weakens the budgetary neutrality of - 19 our recommendations, but since I don't know the details of - 20 ACOs or how it's all going to play out, I'm not sure how the - 21 ACO Recommendation 4 influences the budget neutrality or the - 22 within-Medicare neutrality of our recommendations.
 But

-And, finally, I will say -- and, again, this just 3 requires some more thought -- there are some nuances in the 4 5 law about people, particularly the Office of the Actuary, certifying ACOs as saving money before they can diffuse 6 widely.
-And I worry that if we set this up in a way where 7 the payment rates for ACOs are higher than the payment rates 8 in some other baseline, that when we want them to diffuse 9 and it has to be scored by someone as saving money, that 10 while we think this recommendation is to support ACOs - and 11 I may have mentioned I support the idea behind ACOs - I'm 12 not sure that the wording of this recommendation will, in 13 fact, do that when it's interpreted in the context of all 14 15 the other requirements about what it's going to take to support ACOs.
-16

-17 So I support all these recommendations.
-I do so 18 with no joy of the position we're put in.
-And I say to all 19 of those who criticize them, of which there are many, I 20 think the solution must involve how to move to a better 21 system as opposed to just we want to repeal the SGR and move 22 forward.
+- 1 since I'm not necessarily a fan of the financing within - 2 Medicare anyway, I will still hitch on. - And, finally, I will say -- and, again, this just - 4 requires some more thought -- there are some nuances in the - 5 law about people, particularly the Office of the Actuary, - 6 certifying ACOs as saving money before they can diffuse - 7 widely.
+And I worry that if we set this up in a way where - 8 the payment rates for ACOs are higher than the payment rates - 9 in some other baseline, that when we want them to diffuse - 10 and it has to be scored by someone as saving money, that - 11 while we think this recommendation is to support ACOs and - 12 I may have mentioned I support the idea behind ACOs I'm - 13 not sure that the wording of this recommendation will, in - 14 fact, do that when it's interpreted in the context of all - 15 the other requirements about what it's going to take to - 16 support ACOs. - So I support all these recommendations.
+I do so - 18 with no joy of the position we're put in.
+And I say to all - 19 of those who criticize them, of which there are many, I - 20 think the solution must involve how to move to a better - 21 system as opposed to just we want to repeal the SGR and move - 22 forward.
 Because if we just end up with more volume or more